CoralineAda/lftm/README.md

 Create a separate document for each project that you have planned or in the works.
 Write down your thoughts and ideas, paste in URLs of relevant project docs, and write preliminary to-dos.
 Don't worry about over-organizing: this is a place for you to brain dump and free your mind from having to remember a thousand details.

 ## How to Use The Journal
 When you start your day, pull a couple of items from your `Soon` heading up into the current day.
 As you work, take a few seconds to update the daily heading with what you're working on.
 Write down every task you completed or started, even if it feels minor.
-This will reinforce that you are a productive person and give you confidence in your ability to Get Shit Done.
+This will reinforce your self-image as a productive person and give you confidence in your ability to Get Shit Done.